Tracy-To/Trip-Planner/README.md

 This a full-stack application that aims to help people who are traveling in the future plan their trip itineraries so they can stay more organized leading up to/during their travels.

 ## Unsolved Problems
 The show route needs some more styling.
-The application overall could have more features to benefit the user more.
+The application overall could have more features to enhance the user experience.

 ## User Stories
-- As a user, I want to be able to see all my trips (past, current, upcoming).
+- As a user, I want to be able to see all of my trips (past, current, upcoming).
 - As a user, I want to be able to create a new trip and add information/an intinerary to it.
 - As a user, I want to be able to click on a trip and see the information/itinerary of it.
 - As a user, I want to be able to edit and/or delete my trips.